mejasonatkinson/main/README.md

 ## Projects

+### Data

-To come up with project ideas I thought it would be a good idea to create a repo to store [DATA](https://github.com/mejasonatkinson/playground-data) which I might want to use in the projects I create.
+To come up with project ideas I thought it would be a good idea to create a repo to store [DATA](https://github.com/mejasonatkinson/playground-data) which I might want to use in the projects I create, these are all stored in json format.

+**Data includes:**
+- The Euro Million Results

+- My Euro Million Results
+- My Instant Win Results
+- My Fitness Workouts

+- Quotes
+- Blog Posts (empty)

 <!--
 Projects: